National Security Organization: Foreign policy and intelligence operations

-1983 – 1985
+1983–1985

+Mohammed Lawal Rafindadi's tenure

-Due to Umaru Shinkafi's sudden resignation, President Shagari immediately appointed Ambassador Mohammed Lawal Rafindadi as the new NSO Director General (DG).
-Ambassador Rafindadi was a career diplomat and pioneer officer in the Research Department intelligence unit.
-Unlike Shinkafi whose background was in the Nigeria police Rafindadi was an experienced intelligence officer with several foreign postings including the United kingdom, Republic of Ireland and Germany.
+After Umaru Shinkafi's sudden resignation, President Shagari immediately appointed Mohammed Lawal Rafindadi as the new NSO Director General (DG).
+Rafindadi was a career diplomat and pioneer officer in the Research Department intelligence unit.
+Unlike Shinkafi whose background was in the Nigerian police Rafindadi was an experienced intelligence officer with several foreign postings including the United Kingdom, Republic of Ireland and Germany.
 Not considering his relatively short stay in office, Lawal Rafindadi was the most controversial director general of the NSO because of activities during his tenure and after he had been removed from office.
-The NSO definitely achieved the most notoriety under the leadership of Lawal Rafindadi, it has been alleged in some quarters that it was only General Buhari, Tunde Idiagbon and the Director General of the NSO that ran the government; "the NSO was superior to all other intelligence organizations".
+The NSO definitely achieved the most notoriety under the leadership of Lawal Rafindadi, it has been alleged in some quarters that it was only General Buhari, Tunde Idiagbon and the director general of the NSO that ran the government; "the NSO was superior to all other intelligence organizations".

-One month after Shagari nominated Rafindadi as the DG of the NSO, precisely on 31 December 1983, Gen. Muhamudu Buhari toppled the civilian administration of Shehu Shagari in a military coup.
+One month after Shagari nominated Rafindadi as the DG of the NSO, on 31 December 1983, General Muhamudu Buhari toppled the civilian administration of Shehu Shagari in a military coup.
 Surprisingly, Rafindadi was confirmed as DG NSO by the new regime even though Babangida had tipped the DMI boss Col. Aliyu Mohammed for the position.
 Rafindadi, a Katsina native like Buhari had been described as belonging to the "Kaduna Mafia", a powerful group of northern elite who attended elite schools in Kaduna, "..the elite mobsters move to positions and transactions, and their main goal is to secure the supremacy of Islam in northern Nigeria for good.
 This requires an alliance with the army, dominated since colonial times by men from the north".